 Horchata is a sweet and usually dairy-free beverage made of soaked grains (or nuts and seeds) and water that is flavored with spices.
 Although each culture brings its own preferences and flavor profiles into the preparation, and other ingredients are added, horchata is, in essence, a simple and humble beverage.
 Widely consumed in Mexico, there not only are adaptations throughout Latin America, but also versions in African traditions, where soaked grains are also used to make beverages.

 The most famous horchata in the Western world is the Mexican rice-based drink, sweetened with sugar and flavored with cinnamon.
 Across Mexico, the basic recipe is then enhanced with a variety of other flavors like edible flowers or fruits.
-The ancient Spanish recipe, still consumed during the hot months of the year, is made of tiger nuts and provides a good source of creamy protein for people who can't consume lactose.
+The ancient Spanish recipe, still consumed during the hot months of the year, is made of tiger nuts.
 Puerto Rico has its own version, made of sesame seeds and spices, and Central American nations follow the same overnight soaking process to make beverages of seeds, legumes, spices, grains, and herbs.

 What Does Horchata Taste Like?